Skip to Content

 It is easy to see why Provincetown is such a popular getaway in Cape Cod!

-22. Cape Cod National Seashore (1 hour 45 minutes)
+Cape Cod National Seashore (1 hour 45 minutes)

 Cape Cod National Seashore allows visitors to explore so much of the great outdoors in the beautiful Cape Cod area.
 You can hike or bike along the beach, hire one of the fishing boats for a fishing excursion, or enjoy the day listening to the sounds of the ocean.
 The choice is truly yours!

-23. Providence, Rhode Island (1.5 hours)
+Providence, Rhode Island (1.5 hours)

 Located just an hour and a half from Boston, another one of the great New England day trips is the town of Providence, Rhode Island.
 This is the place to be for people who love architecture and history.
-Located on the very tip of Narragansett Bay, the state’s capital city is full of personality and things to do.
+Located on the tip of Narragansett Bay, the state’s capital city is full of personality and things to do.

 One of the most popular attractions is the Roger Williams Park Zoo.
 This 40-acre zoo is one of the oldest zoos in the country but boasts a truly modern approach to zookeeping.
 In addition to the animals, Roger Williams Park also offers a 435-acre park with a botanical center, stage, carousel, trackless train, and historic cottage.

 As we mentioned above, Providence is an architecture lover’s dream.
-Take time to learn about the city by exploring the state capital building before wandering to Benefit Street’s “Mile of History.”
-This street starts at Brown University and showcases the incredible architectural history of the city.
-Here you can enjoy all different styles of homes, including Federal style, Victorian style, and craftsman style.
+Learn about the city by exploring the state capital building before wandering to Benefit Street’s “Mile of History.”

-24. Portland, Maine (1 hour 45 min)
+Portland, Maine (1 hour 45 min)

-The cobblestone streets of Portland, Maine beckon for foodies from all over to come and visit.
+The cobblestone streets of Portland, Maine, beckon for foodies from all over to visit.
 Combine that with the majestic lighthouses in the area, and you have the perfect day trip from Boston.
-Thankfully, that is easy from Boston since it is just a short drive north of the city.

 Some of America’s best chefs call Portland home, so bring your appetite when visiting here.
 Honestly, one of the perfect weekend trips would be a food and pub tour around town.

-Of course, when your stomach is full and you need to work off some of that food, Portland offers plenty of activities.
+Of course, when your stomach is full, and you need to work off some of that food, Portland offers plenty of activities.

 Portland also offers great museums, a lively shopping district, and many outdoor parks.

-25. Mystic, CT (1 hour 55 min)
+Mystic, CT (1 hour 55 min)

-The seaside town of Mystic, Connecticut, is located about an hour and a half from Boston.
+The seaside town of Mystic, Connecticut, is about an hour and a half from Boston.
 This easy day trip from Boston is home to fantastic seafood restaurants, fun museums, and fabulous outdoor recreation, meaning it has something for everyone.

 Start your tour at the Mystic Seaport Museum, where you can learn about the area’s maritime history.
 This museum is home to four National Historic Landmark vessels, including the last wooden whaleship in the world and America’s oldest commercial ship.
-You can also check out the seafaring village, which includes dozens of buildings from the 1800s.

-26. Woodstock, New Hampshire (2 hours)
+Woodstock, New Hampshire (2 hours)

 Boston Day Trips Within 3 Hours

-27. Stockbridge, MA (2 hours 5 min)
+Stockbridge, MA (2 hours 5 min)

 This small town could be out of a Norman Rockwell painting.
 It is only fitting that the Norman Rockwell Museum is here then.
 The town’s Main Street makes you feel like you stepped out of a painting!